 The key to harnessing the combined power of email and SMS marketing for your eCommerce store is to play to the individual strengths of each channel of communication.

 Using both email and SMS increases brand recognition, enriches customer experience, and has improved response rates when compared to using a single channel.

 Combining email and SMS in a product launch can be incredibly effective when you’re publicizing an event

-- Set up an email drip campaign telling email subscribers about an upcoming event.
+- Set up a series of email campaigns telling email subscribers about an upcoming event.